 Understanding Title Insurance

 When purchasing a home or any other real estate, you actually don’t receive the land itself.
 What you get is the title of the property, which may be limited by rights and claims asserted by others.
-Problems with the title can limit your use and enjoyment of the real estate, as well as bring financial loss.
-Protection from the hazards of title problems is available through a unique coverage known as title insurance.
+Problems with the title can have major ramifications, including financial loss, as well as limitations on your use and enjoyment of the property.
+Title insurance is a type of coverage that offers protection against these hazards.

 Most lenders require that you purchase for them a lender’s policy of title insurance in order for you to get your loan.
 But that policy does not protect you.
 That protection is purchased in an Owner’s title insurance policy that lasts even after you have sold the insured property.